camilla-devasini/interviews-react-assignment_Camilla_Devasini/README.md

 - `npm run dev` to start the application (for more info, see the scripts object of package.json)
 - Once the application is running, access it through your web browser at [http://localhost:5173/](http://localhost:5173/)

+The branch containing the latest changes is `develop` branch.

 _How to test_

 `npm run test` (for more info, see the scripts object of package.json)